Deuteron electromagnetic form factors and tensor polarization observables in the framework of the hard-wall AdS/QCD model: Deuteron EM form-factors and tensor polarization observables within the hard-wall AdS/QCD model

-Here, we derive the deuteron EM form factors, structure functions and tensor polarization observables in the framework of the hard-wall model.
-To this end, we write an effective action, which include all interactions between the EM and deuteron fields in the bulk of the AdS space.
-For clearness, we separately present all bulk Lagrangian terms, used in the Refs. \cite{19,20}, that contribute to the invariant form factors $G_{1}\left( Q^{2}\right)$, $G_{2}\left( Q^{2}\right)$ and $G_{3}\left( Q^{2}\right)$: 1) a minimal bulk gauge action term $\textit{S}^{\left(1\right)}$, which describe the minimal gauge interaction of the EM field with the deuteron:
+Here, we derive the deuteron EM form factors and tensor polarization observables in the framework of the hard-wall model.
+Hence, we present an effective action, which includes all interactions between the EM and deuteron fields in the bulk of AdS space.
+For clarity, we separately present all bulk Lagrangian terms used in the Refs. \cite{19,20} that contribute to the invariant form factors $G_{1}\left( Q^{2}\right)$, $G_{2}\left( Q^{2}\right)$, and $G_{3}\left( Q^{2}\right)$: